This article was previously published on August 4, 2020 and updated for comprehensiveness and accuracy.

-- Entertainment centers.
-Position cameras inside one of the shelves or cabinets of a media center. *Note: large speakers could make the video camera shake while on.
+- Entertainment Centers: Position cameras inside one of the shelves or cabinets of a media center. *Note: large speakers could make the video camera shake while on.

-- Medicine cabinets.
-Conceal a camera in a toothpaste box and place it inside the cabinet to capture footage of anyone trying to access sensitive items in your medicine cabinet, like prescription drugs.
+- Medicine Cabinets: Conceal a camera in a toothpaste box and place it inside the cabinet to capture footage of anyone trying to access sensitive items in your medicine cabinet, like prescription drugs.

 Before installing covert cameras, understand your state’s laws regarding unauthorized video surveillance.
 Some states require consent from those being recorded.
 Also, avoid placing cameras where they would inadvertently capture footage of someone in a private area, such as when they’re changing or bathing.

 When used appropriately, hidden cameras provide peace of mind to homeowners who are concerned about the safety of their family and personal assets.
 When strategically placed, they can capture potential danger as it arises, so you can respond accordingly.